 If you wear glasses, then you know how expensive and inconvenient it can be to replace them.
 I’ve worn glasses for years and have gone way too long without replacing them in the past because I’ve wanted to avoid the hassle.

-In this article, I’ll take a look at Walmart Vision Center — a convenient option for purchasing your glasses online or in-store.
+In this article, I’ll take a look at Walmart Vision Center, a convenient option for purchasing your glasses online or in the store.

-Whether you need an eye exam, new glasses or contacts, Walmart Vision Center may be one retailer to consider.
+Whether you need an eye exam, new glasses or contact lenses, Walmart Vision Center may be one retailer to consider.
 I found a huge selection of frame styles and colors on the website at competitive prices.

 To see if there’s a Walmart Vision Center near you, visit the store location page and enter your ZIP code.
 If there isn’t a location nearby, you can still shop for glasses and contacts online.